salzman-lab/SPLASH-plus/docs/usage.md

 > **NB:** If you wish to periodically update individual tool-specific results (e.g. Pangolin) generated by the pipeline then you must ensure to keep the `work/` directory otherwise the `-resume` ability of the pipeline will be compromised and it will restart from scratch.

-### nf-core/configs
+### configs

-In most cases, you will only need to create a custom config as a one-off but if you and others within your organisation are likely to be running nf-core pipelines regularly and need to use the same settings regularly it may be a good idea to request that your custom config file is uploaded to the `nf-core/configs` git repository.
+In most cases, you will only need to create a custom config as a one-off but if you and others within your organisation are likely to be running nf-core pipelines regularly and need to use the same settings regularly it may be a good idea to request that your custom config file is uploaded to the `configs` git repository.
 Before you do this please can you test that the config file works with your pipeline of choice using the `-c` parameter.
-You can then create a pull request to the `nf-core/configs` repository with the addition of your config file, associated documentation file (see examples in [`nf-core/configs/docs`](https://github.com/nf-core/configs/tree/master/docs)), and amending [`nfcore_custom.config`](https://github.com/nf-core/configs/blob/master/nfcore_custom.config) to include your custom profile.
+You can then create a pull request to the `configs` repository with the addition of your config file, associated documentation file (see examples in [`configs/docs`](https://github.com/configs/tree/master/docs)), and amending [`nfcore_custom.config`](https://github.com/configs/blob/master/nfcore_custom.config) to include your custom profile.

 See the main [Nextflow documentation](https://www.nextflow.io/docs/latest/config.html) for more information about creating your own configuration files.